 For a little more than $1200, this GTX 1070-powered gaming PC is absolutely insane!
 It has more than enough power to completely blow your mind over and over again as you try your favorite games on it in either 1080p or 1440p!
 Keep in mind that the price above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.

 Phanteks makes great cases and the P400 “Tempered Glass” Edition is absolutely no exception – in fact it’s one of my favorites!
 It offers up great cable management with rubber grommets for the holes and a very expandable cooling profile just for starters.
 It comes with integrated RGB LED lighting both inside and out, and Phanteks also provides you with a supplementary 300mm RGB LED light strip in case you need more lighting.
-There are multiple color schemes available for the P400 “Tempered Glass” Edition, so if you’re not a big fan of the red/black scheme then there might be another one you like more!
+There are multiple color schemes available for the P400 “Tempered Glass” Edition, so if you’re not a big fan of the white/black look there’s definitely another P400 with colors you like more!

-The brand new i5 7600K comes with a few upgrades over the older i5 6600K and when paired with a Z270 chipset motherboard is going to perform like a dream.
+The new i5 7600K comes with a few upgrades over the older i5 6600K and when paired with a Z270 chipset motherboard is going to perform like a dream.
 If you’re a fan of overclocking, you’re going to love this CPU’s capabilities and how far it can go.
 Like the 6th gen K-model CPUs, the i5 7600K does not come with a stock CPU cooler, but I’ve included one for you.